rtoal/ple/docs/reinforcement/js.md

 1. Write a function that takes in a number and returns a function that adds that number to its argument.
 Is the function you wrote higher-order?
 Why or why not?
 Does that function illustrate a closure?
 Why or why not?
 Does that function illustrate currying?
 Why or why not?

 1. What is currying good for, anyway?

+1. Is JavaScript statically-scoped or dynamically scoped?

+1. Do JavaScript functions exhibit shallow binding or deep binding?

 1. Given `function* f() {yield 1; yield 2; yield 3;}`, what is wrong with writing `for (let i of f) {console.log(i)}`?